 - Dry produce with a clean paper towel or cloth to wipe away any residue that might have been missed.

-Buying in bulk is fantastic for reducing packaging and being sustainable, but also a great way to save some money!
+Buying in bulk is fantastic for reducing packaging, but also a great way to save some money!
 Our favorite items to buy in bulk include noodles, rice, dried beans, flour/oats, granola, and dried fruits.

 - Save those used jars!
 If your store will let you bring your own used containers from things like pickle and pasta sauce jars that can be a great way to transport your finds!